Best Pork Manh Mi (with Prosciutto and Quick Slaw)

 How did I do on the not overselling thing?

-What is Prosciutto?
+What Is Prosciutto?

 The flavor and texture will range depending on how long the prosciutto has been aged, ranging from a more delicately flavored and softer 12-month prosciutto (the minimum time the pork needs to be aged according to the strict rules of the Consorzio) to 36 months.

-In short, look for the crown on the label, which lets you know you are buying the king of hams, authentic Prosciutto di Parma.
+In short, look for the crown on the labdel, which lets you know you are buying the king of hams, authentic Prosciutto di Parma.
 If possible, buy it sliced to order, though pre-sliced is an option in many supermarkets around the country.

 Now, back to the magical, delicious, texturally amazing, balanced, intriguing sandwich.
-Which, you know, I hope you like.

-Prosciutto in Banh Mi
+Prosciutto in Bánh Mì

 Then the next week, I roasted another 6-pound pork shoulder and bought some more prosciutto.
 Just so I could make this sandwich again.
 All hail the king of ham.